ishtiaqSamdani/ASSOCIATE-CERTIFICATION/IAM.md

 - **MFA Enforcement:** Enforce Multi-Factor Authentication for both root and IAM users.

 - **Credential Security:** Never share IAM credentials and access keys.

-**Policy Simulator**

-- **Purpose:** An online tool to check API calls allowed for an IAM User, Group, or Role based on their permissions.

-**Permission Boundaries**

-- **Function:** Sets the maximum permissions an IAM entity can obtain.

-- **Application:** Can be applied to users and roles (not groups) to prevent privilege escalation.

-**Assume Role vs Resource-based Policy**

-- **Assume Role:** When assuming an IAM role, original permissions are relinquished in favor of the role's assigned permissions.

-- **Resource-based Policy:** In this case, the principal doesn't have to give up their original permissions.